This is a long video, but it has been selected nonetheless for two important reasons:

 "Money and taxes have been used through the centuries as ways of creating markets.
 Which is interesting because we have this assumption that markets and governments are opposed principles and that political choice is largely about which one we are going to slant to: free markets or governments [...]
 Historically, in fact, markets tend to be created by governments as a side-effect of military operations.

-"Coinage is invented around 600 BC in what Karl Jaspers called 'the axial age'.
+"Coinage was invented around 600 BC in what Karl Jaspers called 'the axial age'.
 He pointed out that most major schools of philosophy and world religions developed in the exact same time and places where we invented coinage [...]
 World religions arise largely as peace movements against these empires that are using coins to fund armies."

 We're back to complementary opposites: in exactly the same place where we see the development of impersonal markets based on physical currency, we see the development of religions which emphasize the lack of importance in material goods.
 Gradually though, the empires dissolve, try to adopt religion - which doesn't really work - and we get the Middle Ages where all the gold is put into churches and monasteries, most people go back to local trust, and religions take over the regulation of elaborate credit systems.

 "For example, most transactions in the market in Basra from 800 or 900 were done by cheque.
 This gives an interesting perspective on global markets; which are also nothing new.
 Cheque is, in fact, an Arabic word [and] cash is a Tamil word for Chinese money.
 How did that happen? [...]
 Again, it's not true that we reverted to barter in the Middle Ages [...]
 We used Roman money until Charlemagne, who never actually got around to making pounds though people still used them to measure.
 They actually called it imaginary money: an ideal system which spanned Europe with which you could trade on the basis of money that didn't exist.
-We even had a phenomena called 'crying up' or 'crying down' the currency, by which the king dictated value."
+We even had a phenomenon called 'crying up' or 'crying down' the currency, by which the king dictated value."

 Please take a moment to smile at the historical fact of imaginary money and a famous king who just, kinda, never got around to minting the actual stuff, though he did deign to cry its price up or down according to his needs.
 Graeber then discusses paper money in China and the move toward public currency, versus privatization in the Islamic world.
 Most interestingly, it was Islam which led to the first real free market ideology.